1cbyc/btc-private-key-graph/README.md

 **⚠️ WARNING: This tool is for EDUCATIONAL PURPOSES ONLY.
 Do not use generated keys for real Bitcoin transactions.
 Always follow proper security practices when working with cryptocurrency.**

+(asked AI to write the readme for me, you will notice it is different from the #old-readme.md file)

 A sophisticated, cryptographically secure Bitcoin private key generator that creates valid Bitcoin private keys and derives corresponding addresses.
 This tool is designed for real-world use with proper security practices and comprehensive error handling.

 ## Features